Create SharePoint workflow solutions

 Visual Studio provides tools to help you create custom workflows that manage the life cycle of documents and list items in a SharePoint Web site.
 Items provided include a designer, a set of activity controls, and the necessary assembly references.
 Visual Studio also includes the SharePoint Customization Wizard, to help create and configure the workflows.

-For the list of prerequisites for creating SharePoint projects in Visual Studio, see Requirements for developing SharePoint solutions.
 For more information about SharePoint, see Microsoft SharePoint Products and Technologies.